elCerillita/elcerillita.github.io/_posts/2025-09-28-comptia-networkplus-networking-concepts.md

   - networking
 ---
 ## 1.1 – The OSI Model
-• What is the OSI model?
+• What is the OSI model? <br>
-  – Open Systems Interconnection Reference Model
+– Open Systems Interconnection Reference Model<br>
-• It’s a guide (thus the term “model”)
+• It’s a guide (thus the term “model”)<br>
-  – Don’t get wrapped up in the details
+– Don’t get wrapped up in the details<br>
-• This is not the OSI protocol suite
+• This is not the OSI protocol suite<br>
-  – Most of the OSI protocols didn’t catch on
+– Most of the OSI protocols didn’t catch on<br>
-• There are unique protocols at every layer
+• There are unique protocols at every layer<br>
-• You’ll refer to this model for the rest of your career – Often
+• You’ll refer to this model for the rest of your career<br>
+– Often<br>
-• OSI model mnemonic: All People Seem To Need Data Processing
+• OSI model mnemonic: All People Seem To Need Data Processing<br>

 ### Layer 1 – Physical Layer
 • The physics of the network